Psychology 001 - General Psychology » Spring 2021 » Module 3A_3B Exam

 Pavlov found that once he conditioned a dog to salivate in response to a tone, a tone that was slightly higher or lower in pitch would also make the dog salivate.
 This phenomenon is called:

-B. spontaneous recovery.
+A. spontaneous recovery.

-D. stimulus generalization.
+D. stimulus discrimination.

 Question #20